Sophie Kerr Portfolio Guidelines

 - Insert page numbers in the portfolio itself (but no page number on the cover sheet).

 - Spell-check and proofread portfolios carefully before submission.

 - Submit a complete electronic copy (final version) of your portfolio, along with your biographical statement, to firstname.lastname@example.org

 - Send this by e-mail attachment no later than Friday, April 16, 2021 at 5:00 pm.

 - Address any questions to Jennifer Kaczmarczyk (jkaczmarczyk2), Administrative Assistant.

 Sophie Kerr Prize Selection Process

-- Once students have submitted their portfolios electronically and in hard copy, the Prize Committee begins its review.
+- Once students have submitted their portfolios, the Prize Committee begins its review.

 - The Committee is made up of full-time faculty in the English department and the President of Washington College

 - Portfolios are not submitted or reviewed anonymously.